 The Rock of Zaframagón

-The Rock of Zaframagón Natural Reserve is located at the transition between the Seville countryside and the north Sierra of Cadiz.
+Highlight of this audioguide, the Rock of Zaframagón Natural Reserve is located at the transition between the Seville countryside and the north Sierra of Cadiz.
 It was declared a Natural Reserve in 1989 by the Government of Andalusia.
 The Rock of Zaframagón was also classified as a Special Protection Area for Birds in 2002.
 The Rock is a huge and prominent mass of carbonate rock that rises up to 584 meters above sea level, with a gentle slope on the east side and a vertical wall on the west side, due to the Guadalporcún River, which carves a deep gorge at the rock’s foot.
 The carbonate materials have been worn, eroded and shaped by the action of the water over thousands of years, creating unique shapes such as the impressive Gorge of the Estrechón, carved into the rock by the force of the Guadalporcún River.
 The Natural Reserve is an island of natural vegetation with a Mediterranean climate.
 It is marked with holm oaks and wild olive trees and a shrubland dominated by mastic trees, rockroses and rosemary, as well as savines.
 The riverside vegetation is abundant along the Guadalporcún; In the walls and steep, rocky areas, an interesting community of plants grow that are especially adaptive to living in such areas.

 Despite its small size, the Rock of Zaframagón is a fauna enclave of great importance, especially in relation to the nesting of bird communities, including such birds of prey as: the Egyptian eagle, Bonelli's eagle, peregrine falcon or eagle owl, as well as the griffon vulture.
 The Rock hosts the largest nesting colony of griffon vultures (Gyps fulvus) in Andalusia, and one of the largest in the Iberian Peninsula.
 At the Rock’s feet lies the town of Zaframagón, archetype of the rural architecture in this area.
 In the interpretation center located in the old Zaframagón train station, as well as an interesting exhibition, there is a orhithological observatory where, thanks to a high-precision digital camera, you can get live images of vultures that live on the steeper slopes of the Rock.
 For those who hike along the Siera Greenway, the Rock of Zaframagón is, undoubtedly, one of the most significant and beautiful landscapes along the way.